docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

        ```default
        CheckThreadSafeSymbols.exe -source [absolute path to the source file you want analyzed] [absolute path to .pdb]
        ```
-    3. Global variables aren’t limited to the scope of one file or binary in pdbs, so you’ll have to check over the list of all project globals without filtering.
+    3. Global variables aren't limited to the scope of one file or binary in pdbs, so you'll have to check over the list of all project globals without filtering.
 Use the -g output to get a list of all of them:
        ```default
        CheckThreadSafeSymbols.exe -g [absolute path to .pdb]
        ```
-    4. If you’re unsure of what binaries your effect is outputting, the tool can also output a **(noisy)** list of binaries, along with the source files each pulls data from.
-Files you’ve changed are likely to be near the top.
+    4. If you're unsure of what binaries your effect is outputting, the tool can also output a **(noisy)** list of binaries, along with the source files each pulls data from.
+Files you've changed are likely to be near the top.
 To see the list, run:
        ```default
        CheckThreadSafeSymbols.exe -sf [absolute path to .pdb]
        ```